-- What foods you’re currently craving or in the mood for? (here’s an article that deciphers between food rules and food preferences).
+- Cravings: What foods are you in the mood for? (here’s an article that deciphers between food rules and preferences).

 Mind and Body Journal